thetouchyhermes/cross/README.md

   Uses a cached thread pool for handling concurrent client connections.
 - **Concurrency:**
   Thread-safe data structures: `ConcurrentHashMap`, `ConcurrentSkipListSet`, and atomic variables.
-  (To be still defined: Concurrency handling could be done better, some structures are unused or unnecessary.)
 - **Robust Network Handling:**
   Graceful handling of server/client disconnects, timeouts, and shutdown.
-  (To be still defined: on Command Prompt execution, some unhandled exceptions are raised at Ctrl+C.)
 - **CLI Client:**
   Command-line interface for all user operations.
 - **Configuration Files:**